ocxtal/mm2-ivh/README.md

 * `--min-internal`: Does not report internal matches (both reads have overhangs on both sides) shorter than the specified length.
 Considered only when `--improved-ava` is enabled.
 * `--disable-edge-ivh`: Disables interval hashing on the query side, enabling it only on the target side.
 This prevents spurious matches occurring at the read ends.
 Disabled by default and in the `ivh-ava-ont-ul` preset.

+## Citation

+Please cite the following preprint if you use mm2-ivh with interval hashing enabled:

+* Hajime Suzuki, Masahiro Sugawa, Yoshitaka Sakamoto, and Yuichi Shiraishi. "mm2-ivh: simple and precise overlap detection in alpha satellite HORs with interval hashing." *bioRxiv*, 2025.

+Otherwise, please cite the original minimap2 paper:

+* Heng Li.
+"Minimap2: pairwise alignment for nucleotide sequences." *Bioinformatics*, 2018.

+## Reproducing the experiment in the preprint

+Scripts to reproduce the experiments in our preprint are located in the `scripts/` directory.
+Running `run_benchmark.sh` will download the data, build the tools, extract centromeric reads, and perform assembly.
+Each step is encapsulated in its own script, allowing you to run specific steps independently.
+For details, see the contents of `run_benchmark.sh`.
+Note that `run_benchmark.sh` creates large files in the current directory, so be cautious about where you run it.

 ## Limitations

 Interval hashing is not effective for reads with high error rates.
 It likely requires a sequence identity of at least 99.5% to function effectively.
 This is due to the requirement that matches via interval hashing must retain all occurrences of multiple k-mers (for example, 7 occurrences when $W = 3$).